 Wealthsimple doesn’t charge any other fees, including maintenance or transfer fees.
 In addition, Wealthsimple reimburses all transfer fees charged by an outside institution with a $5,000 minimum transfer.

-Platforms and tools
+Wealthsimple Platforms and Tools

 If there’s anything that could possibly motivate you to invest, it’s Wealthsimple’s sliding scale of compound interest possibilities.
 It’ll show you exactly what compound interest can do for you over time.
 All you need to do is scroll down through the middle of Wealthsimple’s website: